 After about a minute of all of this yelling, one of the cops' guns went off.
 Instantly, in chain reaction, all the cops' guns went off.
 The robber went down in a hail of bullets.
 He had never fired his gun or even pointed it at anybody but his own head.
-On the news that evening, the official police spokesman claimed that the suspect fired first (he didn't, in fact he never even threatened the police themselves) and they, tragically, had to take him down.
+On the news that evening, the official police spokesman claimed that the suspect fired first (he didn't, in fact he never even threatened the police themselves) and that they, tragically, had to take him down.
 Which was a lie.
-It was just jumpy, scared human being, pumped with adrenaline, unintentionally squeezing a trigger.
+It was just one jumpy, scared human being, pumped with adrenaline, unintentionally squeezing a trigger.
 I and everyone in our office who had witnessed it were interviewed separately by Police Internal Affairs right after the incident and reported what we had seen, but to my knowledge, no action was taken and the truth was never reported in the media.

 As I was writing up this article, I remembered this personal incident in thinking about what happened at Lexington that morning over two centuries before and how my country got started.
 Like all history, the facts were curated to fit the desired narrative.

 At any rate, whoever fired first on the Common that morning, once there was a pop, all of the leading British companies started firing independently and charging at the militia.
 Supposedly disciplined, professional soldiers became an enraged mob.
 One of the Minutemen standing next to Capt.
 Parker, Jonathan Harrington, remarked that the Redcoats must be firing blanks to scare them.
-But men around him started getting hit and he exclaimed in shock, "They're firing ball!"
+But men around him started getting hit and he exclaimed in horror, "They're firing ball!"
 Parker's men, for their part, immediately started to break and run, getting off a shot or two themselves.
 As Harrington himself was running back toward his house at the edge of the common, he was shot in the back.
 He crawled to his front door on the north side of the green, where he died in his wife's arms.

 The British soldiers now went berserk.
 They chased after the fleeing militia, bayoneting some and shooting others, like Jonathan Harrington, in the back.
 There was no attempt to arrest anyone or take prisoners.
 Wounded men were bayoneted multiple times to make sure they were dead, sometimes even after they were already dead.
 Other companies marching on to the Common also broke ranks and joined in the riot.
-Neither Mitchell, Pitcairn, nor any of the officers seemed to be able to stop the mayhem.
+Neither Mitchell, Pitcairn, nor any of the officers seemed to be able to stop the mayhem for several minutes.
 Pitcairn later testified that he had been frantically slashing his sword downward as a "cease fire" command but was unheeded.
 It wasn't until Col. Smith arrived on the scene and he had the presence of mind to grab a drummer to beat the recall that the rioting soldiers stopped and fell back into rank.